No. 61: Jake Olson

 Huntington Beach, Orange, L.A.
 Coliseum

-Long before he found his way onto the Coliseum turf with a huge smile on his face for the first time wearing a USC football jersey, the point person in executing an extra point, Jake Olson had already made his point.
+Long before he ran onto the Los Angeles Coliseum turf with a huge smile on his face for the first time wearing a USC football jersey, given the duty as the point person in executing an extra point, Jake Olson had already made his point.

-The Trojans’ 2017 Labor Day weekend season opener against visiting underdog Western Michigan was tied 21-21 after three quarters and about to go sideways.
-Marvell Tell returned an interception 37 yards for a USC touchdown with 3:13 left in the game, and the fourth-ranked Trojans had some breathing room, up 17 points.
+The Trojans’ 2017 Labor Day weekend season opener against visiting Western Michigan was tied 21-21 after three quarters and the local almns were concerned that things were about to go sideways.
+Marvell Tell returned an interception 37 yards for a USC touchdown with 3:13 left in the game, so finally, the fourth-ranked Trojans had some breathing room, up 17 points.

-Olson put his right hand on the shoulder of teammate Wyatt Schmidt, and the two ran together more than 50 yards across the grass to where the line of scrimmage was at the peristyle end for the touchdown, and the game’s, punctuation mark.
-After the referee gave special instructions to both sides, he blew the whistle, Olson made the snap, the ball was placed by Schmidt, and the kick by freshman Chase McGrath was good.
+The referee gave special instructions to both sides, then blew the whistle.
+Olson made the snap, the ball was placed by Schmidt, and the kick by freshman Chase McGrath was good.
 USC won 49-31.

 “What a pressure player,” Helton said after the game.
 “Was that not a perfect snap?”